 So they went out and preached that men should repent.
 And they cast out many demons, and anointed with oil many that were sick and healed them.

 Catholics should be anointed before an operation, when in hospital, when suffering the frailty of old age or, especially, in danger of death.
-Those who would like to receive this Sacrament should contact Fr Mark.
-If you would like to see a priest while in hospital you must either tell the hospital staff or Fr Mark.
-In danger of death, do not hesitate to contact Fr Mark at any time.
+Those who would like to receive this Sacrament should contact Fr James.
+If you would like to see a priest while in hospital you must either tell the hospital staff or Fr James.
+In danger of death, do not hesitate to contact Fr James at any time.

 God the Father, From the beginning, You chose the descendants of Abraham to be your holy nation.
 You established rulers and priests, And did not leave your sanctuary without ministers to serve you.